karan/Projects/README.md

 I will link to each project that I complete.
 Some will be in this same repo, some bigger ones will have dedicated repos.

+To get started, fork this repo, delete this README and rename [*README-scratch.md*](https://github.com/thekarangoel/Projects/blob/master/README-scratch.md) to *README.md*.

 **Note**: I have't read any problem while creating this repo.
 I'll read them as I start solving the problems.
 Hence, there is no prior filtering of problems.
 Keeps things spicy. :)

 ==============================